The Dr. Madre digital infrared forehead thermometer is another of the additions to the new generation of thermometers.

 You’ll also notice that it’s quite smooth, without any kind of rubberized grip that would allow you to maintain a firm hold on it.
 This isn’t a big deal if your child is the only one sick, but if you’re running a fever as well it’ll make things harder to deal with as your palms sweat and slip on it.

-It suffers from some problems in accuracy as well.
+It suffers from some problems in accuracy as well like Innovo Medical digital forehead and ear thermometer and others.
 It’s good enough to give you a general range but in very young children it’s often imperative to know things to a tenth of a degree.
 A minor variation can result in an unnecessary hospital visit or missing a necessary one.

 To a large degree the accuracy problems can be attributed to user error, but even then there’s a bit too much variation to allow this thermometer to be the final say when it comes time to decide upon an action.
 For the best reading, you’ll need to make sure that the person who’s temperature is being read has a clean and dry forehead due to the way IR thermometers read.